canonical/launchpad-manual/explanation/code.rst

 -  The `git` and `bzr` / `brz` clients (neither of which is part of Launchpad, but their behaviours are important to us)
--  Connectivity to Launchpad (git, git+ssh, and https for Git; sftp and bzr+ssh for Bazaar)
+-  Connectivity to Launchpad (git, git+ssh, and https for Git; SFTP and bzr+ssh for Bazaar)
 -  Hosting infrastructure
 -  The underlying object model